-I don’t know about you, but since I’ve been very open about feeling 0 shame about being a romance reader, I have no qualms admitting that I was pretty dang excited about the idea of Julia Queen’s Bridgerton series being adapted for Netflix by Shondaland.
+I don’t know about you, but since being a romance reader is something I’m actually pretty proud of, I have no qualms admitting that I’ve been absurdly excited about the idea of Julia Queen’s Bridgerton series being adapted for Netflix by Shondaland.

 Yes, even with my issues with Shonda, she-who-kills-all-the-characters-I-love-in-the-cruelest-way-possible.